muhamm-ad/RFID-Attendance-System/README.md

 - **Attendance data**: November 2024 - January 2025
 - **Payments**: Distributed across 3 trimesters

-Seed data is defined in `lib/seed.ts` and is only loaded if the database is empty.
+Seed data is defined in `prisma/seed.ts` and can be loaded using `npx prisma db seed`.

 ## User Interface

 The interface is modern and responsive, with:

 - **Clean Design**: Clear and intuitive interface
 - **Responsive**: Adapted for mobile, tablet, and desktop
 - **Light/Dark Theme**: Toggle available